This section describes concepts for the key Oracle ACFS components and contains the following topics:

 Oracle Clusterware Resources and Oracle ACFS Administration for more information about the implementation of the mount registry and Oracle ACFS resources

-Oracle Real Application Clusters Administration and Deployment Guide for information about the SRVCTL
+Oracle Clusterware Administration and Deployment Guide and Oracle Real Application Clusters Administration and Deployment Guide for information about SRVCTL commands, including the

 Oracle Clusterware Administration and Deployment Guide for information about Oracle Clusterware resources

 An Oracle ACFS snapshot is an online, read-only or read-write, point in time copy of an Oracle ACFS file system.

 The snapshot copy is space-efficient and uses Copy-On-Write functionality.
 Before an Oracle ACFS file extent is modified or deleted, its current value is copied to the snapshot to maintain the point-in-time view of the file system.

 Oracle ACFS snapshots are immediately available for use after they are created.
 The snapshots are created in the

 .ACFS/snaps/ directory of the file system.
 They are always online while the file system is mounted.
 Consequently, an Oracle ACFS snapshot can support the online recovery of files inadvertently modified or deleted from a file system.
 An Oracle ACFS snapshot can also be used as the source of a file system backup, as it can be created on demand to deliver a current, consistent, online view of an active file system.